basdirks/dragonfly/README.md

 An application consists of:

-- types: the structure of data,
+- types: sets of values,
-- models: the structure of an entity,
+- models: the structure of entities,
 - enums: predefined string values,
 - queries: subsets of data,
 - routes: the logical structure,